The Crafting of Traditional Vegetable Tanned Huarache Footwear LeatherPosted: July 29, 2013

 What follows is a photo essay of the traditional vegetable leather tanning process used by the Gonzálezes in enough detail, that I have been hesitant to show it in its real and sometimes gory detail, for fear of damaging the appeal of Huaraches.
 But I believe that this quasi-handcrafted process and its end product are noble.
 As one of the most environmentally friendly tanning methods there is, traditional vegetable tanning should be promoted and hopefully increase in demand.

 WARNING: Tanning is the treatment of raw hide so that it remains stable and does not decompose.
 The photos in this post show the stark reality of the tanning environment that is necessary to provide the leather we use.
 Please be aware that the graphic nature of some images may be disturbing to some readers.

 Please click below to continue reading.

-Raw hides trickle in everyday from local butcher shops, or ranches and are purchased for about 16 Pesos (1€) per Kg.
+Raw hides trickle in everyday from local butcher shops, slaughterhouses, or ranchos and are purchased for about 16 Pesos (1€) per Kg.

 The González tannery receives more raw bull hides between March and September and more raw cow hides between September and March.